Supreme Court examples of names & titles

 — Justice Gorsuch in FELICIANO v.
 DEPARTMENT OF TRANSPORTATION

-— showing his practice of using gender-based courtesy titles
+— showing his practice of using traditional, gender-based courtesy titles (like Mr. and Ms.)

 • The Veterans Administration, the precursor to today’s Department of Veterans Affairs (together, the Department or VA), denied Mr. George’s application.